 You think it's cool because THEY do it?
 Are you sure they are even happy?
 Are you willing to bet on it?
 Would they want YOU to experiment?
 Probably not.

 Just because you see them puffing away in a movie doesn't mean they enjoy it.
 Perhaps they hate it, you never know.
 Perhaps they are trying to quit as we speak.
 I'm sure they don't think it's cool.
 I'm sure they don't view it as something beneficial.

-Have you noticed less movies nowadays have actors smoking in them?
+Have you noticed fewer movies nowadays have actors smoking in them?
 Why do you think that is?
 Could it be that the tobacco companies are losing the battle and more people are getting wise about the dangers?
 I believe so.

-Less and less people are lighting up because it's bad for you.
+Fewer people are lighting up because it's bad for you.
 It is not cool anymore.
 Make an effort to emulate a celebrity who is tobacco-free, or one who quit successfully.
 Those are the role models you should be following.

-Here are some abbreviated lists of male or female known celebrity smokers, who are either alive or dead:
+Here are some abbreviated lists of male or female celebrity smokers, who are either alive or dead: